-- The NHMD is a comprehensive data set that has records for all separations of admitted patients from essentially all public and private hospitals in Australia. - A record is included for each separation, not for each patient, so patients who separated more than once in the year have more than 1 record in the NHMD. - There is some variation between jurisdictions as to whether hospitals that predominantly provide public hospital services, but are privately owned and/or operated, are reported as public or private hospitals.
-In addition, hospitals may be re-categorised as public or private between or within years. - The care type Mental health was introduced on 1 July 2015.
-The implementation of the mental health care type was incomplete in 2015-16, that is, not all episodes for patients who received mental health care and were admitted before 1 July 2015 and who subsequently separated during 2015-16 were recorded with a mental health care type.
+- A record is included for each separation, not for each patient, so patients who separated more than once in the year have more than one record in the NHMD. - There is some variation between jurisdictions as to whether hospitals that predominantly provide public hospital services, but are privately owned and/or operated, are reported as public or private hospitals.
+In addition, hospitals may be re-categorised as public or private between or within years. - Data on state or territory of hospitalisation should be interpreted with caution because of cross-border flows of patients.
+This is particularly the case for the Australian Capital